-Try playing with some of these examples, and see which one you like the best:
+Try playing with some of these examples to find out which one works best for you:

 Publishing via GitHub

-Now let's take you through how to easily publish your site via GitHub Pages.
+Now let's examine how to easily publish your site via GitHub Pages.

 - First of all, sign up for GitHub and verify your email address.

-- Next, you need to create a repository for your files to go in.
+- Next, you need to create a repository to store files.

 - On this page, in the Repository name box, enter username.github.io, where username is your username.
-So for example, our friend bobsmith would enter bobsmith.github.io.
+For example, our friend Bob Smith would enter bobsmith.github.io.

-- After that, drag and drop the content of your website folder into your repository and then click Commit changes.
+- Drag and drop the content of your website folder into your repository.
+Then click Commit changes.

 Note: It may take a few minutes for your website to go live.
-If it doesn't work immediately, you may have to wait a few minutes and then try again.
+If your website does not display immediately, wait a few minutes.
+Try again.